Tronc starts its new digital strategy with a majority stake in product review site BestReviews

 Reddit bans ‘involuntary porn’ communities that trade AI-generated celebrity videos

 Tronc, the company formerly known as Tribune Publishing, announced today that it now owns a majority stake in BestReviews, which publishes in-depth reviews of consumer products.
+According to an SEC filing, Tronc agreed to pay a total of $66 million, including $30 million in cash and $36 million in Tronc’s common shares, for a 60% stake in BestReviews.

 In another announcement today, Tronc said that it intends to use funds from the sale of its California News Group, which included the Los Angeles Times, to focus on a new digital growth strategy that includes investing in or acquiring more online companies like BestReviews.

 BestReviews’ current owners will retain minority ownership and continue to manage operations.
-Tronc did not disclose the deal’s financial details.

 Founded in 2014, BestReviews is similar to other review sites like the Wirecutter and Consumer Reports in that it buys products for reviews, instead of relying on company-provided samples, and publishes detailed articles with information about how items were tested and ranked.
 The site claims it now has more than five million monthly unique visitors.